Paraguay campaign: The campaign

 Belgrano saw Velazco's army from the Mbaé hill, and despite being greatly outnumbered he ordered the attack anyway, trusting in the moral strength of his soldiers.
-When the battle of Paraguarí started, Belgrano's troops had an initial advantage, but eventually Velazco's numerical superiority prevailed, thanks to the intervention of the Paraguayan patriots, around 3,500 men, resulting in the combined Paraguayan forces vastly outnumbering the Argentines.
+When the Battle of Paraguarí started, Belgrano's troops had an initial advantage, but eventually Velazco's numerical superiority prevailed, thanks to the intervention of the Paraguayan patriots, around 3,500 men, resulting in the combined Paraguayan forces vastly outnumbering the Belgrano's.
 Even with casualties of ten dead and 120 taken prisoner, Belgrano wanted to keep on fighting, but his officers convinced him to retreat.
 His intent to continue was actually based on sound military tactics: while the Paraguayan forces outnumbered his, he knew that they were barely armed, while his troops had full equipment and supplies.

 The army left for Tacuarí, being closely watched by the combined armies of Fulgencio Yegros and Manuel Atanasio Cabañas.
 Those two armies consisted of nearly 3000 troops, while Belgrano was left with barely 400.
 They were attacked from many sides during the Battle of Tacuarí on March 9.
 Greatly outnumbered and losing an unequal fight, Belgrano was requested to surrender, but refused to do so.
 He reorganized his remaining 235 men and ordered his secretary to burn all his documents and personal papers to prevent them from falling into enemy hands.
 He arranged for the troops and artillery to fire constantly, forcing the Paraguayan troops to disperse.
 When the fire stopped he requested an armistice, telling Cabañas that he had arrived in Paraguay to aid and not to conquer, but considering the open hostility he had found, he would leave the province.
 Cabañas accepted, on the condition that they left Paraguay within a day.

 Aftermath

 The Paraguay campaign was a complete defeat for the Primera Junta from a military point of view.
-For the Paraguayans, the defeat of Belgrano resulted in independence from the rule of Buenos Aires and was the launching pad for their liberty from the yoke of Spain.
-That's why both Paraguayans and Argentines consider that, despite the victory of Paraguay and the independence of the Intendencia del Paraguay from Buenos Aires, the actions of Belgrano were very important for the decisive Paraguayan independence from Spain.
-However, in doing so they also broke up with Buenos Aires: they maintained good relations, but were no longer part of the same political entity.
+For Paraguay, the defeat of Belgrano resulted in independence from Buenos Aires, and was followed for independence from Spain.
+Paraguay and Buenos Aires maintained good relationships later, thoug not being part of the same political entity anymore.